-However, for network contingency situations where there is a large amount of generation at risk (> 1.5x largest regional generating unit) AEMO will determine, on a case by case basis, whether moving generating units at risk to the LHS is appropriate, taking into account considerations such as the risk of power system security violations due to the FCAS requirement exceeding the FCAS availability.
+However, for network contingency situations where there is a large amount of generation at risk (> 1.5x largest regional generating unit) or there is a scarcity of FCAS (such as in island conditions).
+AEMO will determine, on a case by case basis, whether moving generating units at risk to the LHS is appropriate, taking into account considerations such as the risk of power system security violations due to the FCAS requirement exceeding the FCAS availability.

 For example, consider the case of a 400_MW power station of 3-three_units with one double_circuit connection to the transmission system, in a region where the FCAS raise requirement is typically 130_MW, and the maximum FCAS raise service available in the region is 250_MW.
-When the double-circuit connection is reclassified as a credible contingency, or one circuit is out of service on a prior outage, system security requires that the generation from the power station must be limited to no more than 250_MW (ignoring load relief, inertia and demand effects for simplicity).
+When the double_circuit connection is reclassified as a credible contingency, or one circuit is out of service on a prior outage, system security requires that the generation from the power station must be limited to no more than 250_MW (ignoring load relief, inertia and demand effects for simplicity).
 If the power station were dispatched above 250_MW, there would be insufficient raise FCAS to cover the generation lost through the credible contingency.
-This situation is best managed dynamically by moving the generation risk to the LHS of the relevant FCAS raise constraint equations, so that-the power station generation can be co-optimised with the raise FCAS capability.
+This situation is best managed dynamically by moving the generation risk to the LHS of the relevant FCAS raise constraint equations, so that the power station generation can be co-optimised with the raise FCAS capability.
 This avoids introducing and continually updating discretionary constraints to limit the power station generation.